anthemion-org/ogle-web/README.md

 React requires that component names be capitalized, so component classes are _not_ prefixed with `t`.

 Most prefixes are followed by a Pascal-cased string describing the business concern or other high-level concept that is being referenced.
 This is called the _root_.
 Because scope and other technical details are documented in the prefixes, the same root can be reused — without name collisions — as the concept is referenced in different ways.
-As an example, imagine a function that reads account data associated with a numeric index, logs the account retrieval, and then returns the data:
+Imagine a function that reads account data associated with a numeric index, logs the account retrieval, and then returns the data:

 ```
 export function uAcct(ajAcct) {